SAFCSP-Team/roadmap/README.md

 - Data Structures and algorithms
 - Operating System
 - Network
+- Final Projects

 ## Objective
-Our objective by the end of this roadmap is to have a clear understanding of the four paths and how to build robust applications that use the concepts we covered.
+Our objective by the end of this roadmap is to have a clear understanding of the four paths plus the final projects and how to build robust applications that use the concepts we covered.

+## Submitting Process

+* Fork the project repository.
+* Make your changes to the project.
+* Submit a pull/merge request.

+> All questions and concerns regarding the projects are using Github issues.

 <hr>